wavering-ruby/STARS-VBA-CharactersSheet/README.md

 ---

 ## 4.4.
-(In Construction)
 - :envelope_with_arrow: [Download](./Character's%20Sheet/Ficha-de-STARS-4.4.xlsm)
-- Added a dinamic dropdown for subclass that filter the subclass based on the selected class.
+- Added a dinamic dropdown that filter the subclass based on the selected class;
+- Added a dropwdown for weapons in equipaments tab.

 ---